-In April 2017, The City of Santa Clara Parks and Recreation Department (CSC) selected Kitchell CEM to perform Facility Condition Assessments (FCA's) for 49 park and building facilities located within the City of Santa Clara.
+In April 2017, The City of Santa Clara Parks & Recreation Department selected Kitchell CEM to perform Facility Condition Assessments (FCA's) for Parks & Recreation Department facilities, including 47 parks and 65 buildings, located within the City of Santa Clara.
 The purpose of this assessment was to determine the conditions of the facilities in order to identify the costs of current deficiencies of the existing City infrastructure as well as to forecast anticipated future capital renewals for site systems for the next 20 years.
+The process involved: